 Apologies can be awkward and hard, but they also can help to repair hurt feelings and restore closeness and trust with a friend.
 If you’ve said or done something to a friend that you regret, or you’ve been neglecting your friendship, a sincere apology is the first step towards making things right.
 The specific kind of apology you need to give will depend on the situation.

 Not all apologies are created equally.
 Knowing the right and wrong way to apologize can help you craft a sincere apology that is most likely to be well-received.
-While it’s OK to send a cute or funny sorry message for a friend in some situations, more heartfelt apologies are needed when you’ve said or done something hurtful.
+While it’s OK to send a cute or funny sorry message to a friend in some situations, more heartfelt apologies are needed when you’ve said or done something hurtful.

 No one is perfect, and making a mistake or betraying a friend’s trust doesn’t need to mean the end of a friendship.
 A sincere apology is a good way to begin repairing a friendship and can sometimes even lead to a stronger, closer bond.
 The more serious the situation and the bigger your mistake, the more sincere your apology should be.
 These are often the hardest apologies to give but also the most important to repair and maintain close friendships.